 - Insurance - building insurance and contents insurance for the items provided as part of the rental agreement.

 - Furnishings - the purchase of any furniture.
 If the property is to be let furnished, make sure you are covered for this by your home insurance.

 - Gas / electrical appliances - cost of maintaining appliances and ensuring they comply with any regulations such as safety tests.

 - Decorating costs - the property may require work ranging from painting, to a new bathroom suite before it is suitable for letting to tenants.

 The taxation of buy to let income changed with effect from April 2017 and by 2020, you won’t be able to deduct any of your mortgage interest payment from your rental income before paying tax – instead, the entire sum of your interest payment will then qualify for a 20% tax relief.
-To understand how this may affect you, please ask your CDMB Adviser for further details.
+It is also a wise move to take into the account the implications of stamp duty dependent upon your personal circumstances, mistakes can be costly.
+To understand how this may affect you, please ask your Charles Derby Mortgage Bureau Adviser for further details.